pceBuildMaster/Robotframework-Testrail-Listener/README.md

 2. **TestRailRunListener.py**
   * Use during normal robot test runs to add results to Testrail

 Milestones, Plans, and Runs with tests and add results as tests are executed.
+The names of Testsuite Sections and Cases will be what RF determines.
+In this way TestRail will reflect the structure of your Robot Framework suites.

 **TestRailListener.py** is the base class for the other two Listeners that do the work